-You can use any type of pepper you like.
+You can use any pepper you like.
 Shishito peppers or padrone peppers would also make a very tasty hummus!

 I do recommend blistering these peppers just for that special flavor.
 Shishito and padrone peppers are much milder than hatch chiles.

-Store in an air-tight container in your refrigerator for up to 4 days.
+Store leftovers in an airtight container in your refrigerator for up to 4 days.